 Technical item #4: Within thirty (30) days after the closing date (“post-closing”), lenders would have to send a revised Closing Disclosure reflecting the actual costs of the closing.
 And any monetary refunds to the borrower must be made within sixty (60) days of the closing completion.

 Therefore, because of the additional liability imposed on the lender, it’s unlikely that lenders would tolerate any last-minute changes with residential real estate transactions.
-Notwithstanding the fact, that any flaws in complying with these rules will impair the lender’s ability to traffic (sell!) the mortgage to the secondary market.
+Notwithstanding the fact, any flaw in complying with these rules will limit the lender’s ability to sell the mortgage into the secondary market.